 If you’re in the business of building amazing products or offering cutting edge services to the maritime industry, consider Washington State.
-We offer visionary businesses a critical mass of companies to partner with, educational partnerships that ensure a continuous stream of highly qualified workers, a marketplace where the best and brightest ideas come from cross-pollination and idea sharing, and a quality of life that is nothing short of paradise, for sailors and landlubbers alike.
+We offer visionary businesses a critical mass of companies to partner with, academic partnerships that ensure a continuous stream of highly qualified workers, an innovative, collaborative marketplace where the best and brightest ideas reach the market quickly, and a quality of life that is nothing short of paradise, for sailors and landlubbers alike.

-Give us a call at (206) 256-6100 or email us at email@example.com to find out more about state’s maritime industry and speak with one of our business experts about the waves of opportunity in Washington.
+Give us a call at (206) 256-6100 or email one of our business experts on the top of the page to find out more about about the waves of opportunity awaiting you in Washington State.

 2001 Sixth Ave., Suite 2600, Seattle, WA 98121